How to Remove Hard Water Stains from the Toilet

 If you have a colored toilet and haven’t used a pumice stone before you may not want to start just yet.
 The color is only as deep as the glaze and could be scratched if not careful.

-Removing Hard Water Minerals with Vinegar
+Removing Hard Water Stains with Vinegar

 Hard water build up (minerals) are alkaline so you will need a cleaner that is acid based to remove it.

 If you don’t like messing with commercial cleaners that are toxic and environmentally unsound, don’t worry, you don’t have to.
 Just use plain white vinegar.
-It’s that simple.
+It’s that simple and I really like it for cleaning jobs.
+It’s safe, nontoxic, doesn’t leave a residue and it’s a natural deodorizer and disinfectant.

 You’ll need at least 1 gallon of plain white vinegar for this job.

-• Pour white vinegar straight into the bowl and brush it around where the stains are.
+- Pour white vinegar straight into the bowl and brush it around where the stains are.

-• Let the vinegar sit for 15 to 30 minutes then scrub again.
+- Let the vinegar sit for 15 to 30 minutes then scrub again.

-• I like to use a long handled brush for both obvious and hidden areas.
+- I like to use a long handled brush for both obvious and hidden areas.

 Vinegar has a strong odor, so you might want to open a window or turn on a fan.
 If you have pets or small children in the house, close the bathroom door to keep them out.

-Be careful when using vinegar, never use on marble or natural stone products as it is slightly acidic and can permanently damage the surface.
+Be careful when using vinegar, never use on marble or natural stone products as it is acidic and can permanently damage the surface.

 To finish the job, turn the water back on and flush the toilet.
 You might need to scrub the bowl and flush a time or two to get any remaining residue off the sides of the bowl.

-Colored Toilet Tanks
+Cleaning Hard Water Stains from Colored Toilet Tanks

 You know the old saying “Better safe than sorry”?
 If you have a colored toilet, try using a soft, green scrubby when cleaning with safe products like plain white vinegar or Soft Scrub.